typst/packages/packages/preview/gqe-lemoulon-presentation/0.0.4/README.md

 ## 🧑‍💻 Usage

-- Directly from [Typst web app](https://typst.app/) by clicking "Start from template" on the dashboard and searching for `gqe-presentation`.
+- Directly from [Typst web app](https://typst.app/) by clicking "Start from template" on the dashboard and searching for `gqe-lemoulon-presentation`.

 - With CLI:

 ```
-typst init @preview/gqe-presentation:{version}
+typst init @preview/gqe-lemoulon-presentation:{version}
 ```

 ## Documentation